kgish/viriciti-assignment-export/frontend/README.md

 * Hit the submit button
 * Results will be listed in the data table.
 * Filter, select and sort the results.
-* Download the csv file.
+* Download the CSV file.

-The vehicle attributes (soc, speed, current, odo and voltage) are listed as checkboxes in the column headers and can be checked in order to filter the results by only those records containing non-emoty values of that attribute.
+The vehicle attributes (soc, speed, current, odo and voltage) are listed as checkboxes in the column headers and can be checked in order to filter the results by only those records containing non-empty values of that attribute.

 Also, a list of radio buttons allow you to generate results per time interval (msec, sec, min, hour, day).
 This will redisplay the data by average value over the given time interval.
 The default view is msec.

 There are two tabs displayed: table and chart.
 The default is table.
 By selected the chart tab you can view charts of the different attributes based on the displayed dataset.